 Outfitting a house filled with desktops, laptops and mobile devices with antivirus software can cost a lot of money by the time it's all said and done.
 This is why McAfee AntiVirus Plus, which comes in a single $54.99 package for both Macs and PCs, is such a bargain -- it supports an unlimited number of devices for its yearly fee.

 The only problems, though, are McAfee's small but measurable system impact, and that it doesn't offer much in the way of extras to persuade you that free alternatives aren't better.
-Avast Free Mac Security is our recommendation for free Mac security, and Kaspersky Internet Security for Mac ($40 per year) is best of all.
+Avast Free Mac Security is our recommendation for free Mac security, and Kaspersky Internet Security for Mac ($40 per year) is best antivirus for Mac of all.

 Costs and What's Covered